Former Wirecard CFO released on bail after three months in prison

 Three other suspects – former chief executive Markus Braun, former head of accounting Stephan von Erffa, and Oliver Bellenhaus, who headed a Dubai-based Wirecard subsidiary – remain in custody.
 The prosecutors have accused all four of fraud, embezzlement and market manipulation.

-Munich prosecutors said Mr Ley was released on bail because their ongoing investigation has so far suggested that most of the alleged misconduct happened after late 2017 by which time he had left the company’s management board.
+Munich prosecutors said Mr Ley was released on bail because their ongoing investigation had so far suggested that most of the alleged misconduct happened after late 2017, by which time he had left the company’s management board.

 A lawyer for Mr Ley could not immediately be reached for comment.